01. Introduction: San Diego to Houston on Spirit Airlines

 05. Spirit Airlines A319 Las Vegas to San Diego

 When it comes to early flights, there’s nothing quite like staying in an airport hotel that is connected directly to the terminal.
-I went from room to gate in less than 15 minutes, which kind of threw me off a bit because I wasn’t expecting to have to sit and wait very long for my flight in terminal A. I ended up getting to the gate with a bit over an hour to spare, which wasn’t so bad I guess, as it gave me some time to work on this trip report.
+I went from room to gate in less than 15 minutes, which kind of threw me off a bit because I wasn’t expecting to have to sit and wait very long for my Spirit Airlines A319 Big Front Seat flight out of terminal A. I ended up getting to the gate with a bit over an hour to spare, which wasn’t so bad I guess.
+A 1 hour layover is definitely enough time in Houston!

 I also got to witness an entire boarding process for another Spirit flight that was departing at the gate adjacent to ours.
 One thing that I thought was interesting about it was that they allowed those who printed their boarding passes at home to board right after zone 1.
-Nice little perk!
+That’s a nice little perk.